Barry Manilow: 2020s

 On February 14, 2020, Manilow released Night Songs II, which debuted at No. 32 on the Billboard 200, marking his sixth consecutive decade of top 40-charting albums beginning with Barry Manilow II in 1975.

-In April 2020, Manilow scored his 36th top-20 Billboard Adult Contemporary chart hit with "When the Good Times Come Again" which peaked at number 12 on the week of July 2.
+In April 2020, Manilow scored his 36th top-20 Billboard Adult Contemporary chart hit with "When the Good Times Come Again", which peaked at number 12 the week of July 2.
 The song was originally recorded for his self-titled 1989 album and never released as a single.
 A fan made a lyric video for the song when the COVID-19 pandemic hit.
 Manilow found the video and posted it on his Facebook page, leading his management company to send the song to radio stations for airplay.

+In August 2020, Manilow sold his song catalog to Hipgnosis Songs Fund.

 In 2021, Manilow started his The Hits Come Home residency at the Westgate Hotel in Las Vegas.

+On December 11, 2023, NBC aired the Christmas special Barry Manilow's A Very Barry Christmas, featuring Manilow.

+A fourteen-night residency at the London Palladium in May and June 2024 has been billed as the "last, last UK concerts".

+On September 23, 2025, Barry Manilow released the Peter Allen/Dean Pitchford-penned song "Once Before I Go," a single from his forthcoming album What a Time.